connkat/school/COMP1131/Modules/Module2/module2-notes.md

 [img](COMP1131/Moduel2/numeric-primitive-types.png)

-- Note that even though a float value supports very large (and very small) num- bers, it has only seven significant digits.
+- Note that even though a float value supports very large (and very small) numbers, it has only seven significant digits.
 Therefore, if it is important to maintain a value such as 50341.2077 accurately, we need to use a double.
-- As we’ve already discussed, a literal is an explicit data value used in a pro- gram.
+- As we’ve already discussed, a literal is an explicit data value used in a program.
 The various numbers used in programs such as Facts and Addition and PianoKeys are all integer literals.
 Java assumes that all integer literals are of type int, unless an L or l is appended to the end of the value to indicate that it should be considered a literal of type long, such as 45L.
 - Likewise, Java assumes that all floating point literals are of type double.
 If we need to treat a floating point literal as a float, we append an F or f to the end of the value, as in 2.718F or 123.45f.
-Numeric literals of type double can be fol- lowed by a D or d if desired.
+Numeric literals of type double can be followed by a D or d if desired.

-- An integer literal is composed of a series of digits followed by an op- tional suffix to indicate that it should be considered a long integer.
+- An integer literal is composed of a series of digits followed by an optional suffix to indicate that it should be considered a long integer.
 Negation of a literal is considered a separate operation.
 Examples:
        5
        2594